google/github-owners-bot/README.md

 - **OAUTH2_CLIENT_ID**
 - **OAUTH2_CLIENT_SECRET**
-- **GITHUB_ACCESS_TOKEN** The Authorization token used to make requests to github.
+- **GITHUB_ACCESS_TOKEN** The Authorization token used to make requests to GitHub.
 This can be generated in your GitHub settings.

 #### GITHUB_ACCESS_TOKEN